ChadNetwig/travlr-mean-stack-app/README.md

 - Stores user accounts, travel packages, and booking data.
 - Provides schema definitions and CRUD operations via Mongoose ODM.

+### 4. Implementation details of Single-Page Application (SPA)

+The first phase was building a static version of the application on top of an Express/Node.js framework on the server side.
+The static site essentially consisted of a collection of mockup hardcoded HTML pages, images, and CSS.
+No Express routes or separation of concerns were used in this phase of development.

+For the second phase of frontend development, I migrated the static HTML to Handlebars template views, refactored repeated code like headers and footers into Handlebar "partials," and separated the concerns in Express into a Model-View-Controller (MVC) software architectural pattern.
+To implement the MVC pattern, I created a directory called "app_server" and a subdirectory in it called "controller" and various other directories to organize the code into the MVC pattern.
+I then established Express routes to direct client-side browser URL requests to the controller code, which was now used to render the Handlebars view templates and all other HTML to the frontend browser.

+For the third phase, I further removed static hardcoded HTML from the Travlr site, such as the various Trips data, and refactored it into a static JSON file.
+Next, I updated the controllers to pass the JSON data to the respective Trips Handlebars view templates, where I included Handlebars directives to receive and parse the JSON into HTML dynamically to display in the browser.

+For the fourth phase, I further separated concerns into a model structure with updates to the routes and controllers and implementation of Mongoose models to now retrieve the Trips JSON information from the MongoDB database via Mongoose models (schemas).
+The JSON returned from MongoDB was now sent to the Handlebars view templates instead of sourcing the static JSON data file for the Trips info.

+During the final phase of the frontend development, the entire frontend was migrated from the server-side Express/Node.js over to a client-side Angular SPA site.
+For example, now the client will point their browser to a different HTTP port than the backend Express/Node HTTP port, which completely separates the frontend from the backend.
+To implement the SPA, I created various Angular components to create the TypeScript, HTML, and CSS files that would now dynamically render the HTML by making HTTP requests for JSON data to the Express/Node backend.
+The MVC design pattern was used to separate concerns by using Angular routes to various controllers, models, and views.
+For instance, the HTML in Angular is essentially a template that uses angle-bracketed selector tags as placeholders to receive HTML from Angular components.
+All HTML updates are now made in the browser itself on the client-side with Angular updating the Document Object Model directly.
+This gives rise to fast performance for the end-user.

 ---

 ## MVC Workflow